varigence/docs/bimlflex/concepts/driving-keys-in-dv2.md

 # Driving Keys in Data Vault

 A **Driving Key** is a **Unique Key** on a Link that is used to determine the effectivity of a relationship or series of relationships.
-This is commonly used when a relationship should be tracked based around a Business Concept itself as opposed to individual expiry records on the Link table.
+This is commonly used when a relationship should be tracked based around a Business Concept itself as opposed to individual expiry records on the Link Satellite.
 These can be used to enforce a many-to-one relationship on the otherwise many-to-many construct of a Link.
-The a Driving Key is used to shift the focus to a driving Business Concept from simply an observed interaction.
+The a Driving Key is used to shift the focus to a driving Business Concept over simply an observed interaction.

 ## Driving Key Observability